Breast Lift Consultation

 Breast Lift Consultation and Physical Exam

-We have outlined below what you can expect from your breast lift consultation with Dr. Cruise.
-Read carefully, as there are many suggestions that will save you time, clear up questions, and help you convey to Dr. Cruise what you want to accomplish
+We have outlined below what you can expect from your breast lift consultation with Joseph T Cruise, MD.
+Read carefully, as there are many suggestions that will save you time, clear up questions, and help you convey to Joseph T Cruise, MD what you want to accomplish

 All cosmetic surgery consultations begin with a thorough health history.
 This is especially true if general anesthesia is being used, but also applies to local anesthesia.
 Breast augmentations are usually done under general anesthesia.
 Rarely, if the implant is placed above the muscle, local anesthesia can be utilized.
-Prior to meeting with Dr. Cruise you will be given a health history questionnaire to fill out in the waiting area.
+Prior to meeting with Joseph T Cruise, MD you will be given a health history questionnaire to fill out in the waiting area.
 There are five areas of your health you will be asked about.
 Be sure to answer it with detail so that your surgery and anesthesia can be optimized for you.

 General health problems are important to discuss so that your surgery is as safe as possible.
 Be sure to mention any chronic illness.
 Of particular concern are: high blood pressure, diabetes, heart problems, liver and kidney disease, stroke, cancer, bleeding problems, and wound healing problems.